mdelobelle/metadatamenu/README.md

 ## Global settings

-### `Search for attribute in inline fields like <field::>`

-if toggled `on` : Metadata Menu will search for inline fields within the note (may impact the overal performance for very large vaults)

-if toggled `off` : Metadata Menu will only search for frontmatter fields

 ### `Display field options in context menu`

 if toggled `on` : Metadata Menu will display one control item per field in the target note in the context menu.
 That could result in a very large context menu if the target note has many fields